jeremytammik/tbc/a/1904_sort_loops.md

 Here implemented code to find the outer loop and all the inner loops.
 It finds the outer loop by cycling through all the tessellated points of all the loop edges and finding the one with the lowest U.

-I did a few tests and it seems to work well.
+I did a few tests, and it seems to work well.
 I am surprised to see that my short function does the same job as other long functions shown in the previous posts.
 I am learning LINQ, so I spent some time to get this to work with LINQ, but my previous version using 3 nested `foreach` was very simple to do.